Bibliome/alvisnlp/docs/reference/Module-reference.md

 ### Word and sentence splitting

-The AlvisNLP/ML distribution ships with a ready-made complete word and sentence splitter plan that can be imported like this:
+The AlvisNLP distribution ships with a ready-made complete word and sentence splitter plan that can be imported like this:

 ```xml
 <seg href="res://segmentation.plan"/>